axibase/atsd/administration/replication.md

 scp atsd_new_schema.txt atsd_slave:/tmp
 ```

-> SLAVE: Only complete this process on the slave machine.
+> SLAVE: Complete this step on the slave machine.

 Create the new table in the slave database: